Sao Tome and Principe: Official and widely spoken languages

 Here’s a breakdown of how foreign languages are taught in schools:

 Foreign language education in São Tomé and Príncipe is more than a curriculum requirement—it’s a pathway to global participation.
-By investing in these skills, the country empowers its residents to thrive in an interconnected world13.
+By investing in these skills, the country empowers its residents to thrive in an interconnected world.

 Historical Influences and Evolution of Language